-Put a lot of effort into recognizing volunteers.
-Sierra Vista features a "parent volunteer of the month" article and photo in its monthly newsletter.
+Put effort into recognizing volunteers.
+Sierra Vista features a “parent volunteer of the month” article and photo in its monthly newsletter.
 Lamar Middle School in Austin, Texas, thanks individual volunteers in its newsletter after an event.
-"That's a critical thing," says PTA president Michelle Smith.
-"If you say thank you to parents, that's all they really want.
-We keep a list of who's done what and try to thank every volunteer."
-At South Mountain Elementary in Edgewood, N.M., where the school mascot is a coyote, parents who volunteer at least two hours with the PTO get their name on a paw print posted on a big board in the entryway of the lobby.
+“That’s a critical thing,” says PTA president Michelle Smith.
+“If you say thank-you to parents, that’s all they really want.
+We keep a list of who’s done what and try to thank every volunteer.”
+At South Mountain Elementary in Edgewood, N.M., where the school mascot is a coyote, parents who volunteer at least two hours with the PTO get their name on a paw print posted on a big board in the lobby entryway.

 One of the most overlooked aspects of communicating a positive involvement message has to do with showing that participating in PTO events can be fun.
 Sierra Vista creates poster boards with photos of volunteers at previous events.
-These poster boards are displayed in the lobby and are propped behind the parent group table at special events.
-"We show that it's fun and that it's a united group of Native Americans, Hispanics, Caucasians, and African-Americans," Hanna says.
-"They may think the parent group is run by a specific group, but we show that everybody is welcome."
+These boards are displayed in the lobby and are propped behind the parent group table at special events.
+“We show that it’s fun and that it’s a united group” of diverse individuals, Hanna says.
+“They may think the parent group is run by a specific group, but we show that everybody is welcome.”

 The PTA for Chesak and Martin elementary schools in Lake in the Hills, Ill., posts photos online for a similar purpose.
 “One of our messages is that we’re not the PTA your parents used to know,” says president Dana Wiley.
 “We show parents helping out at the local pool, or at an open house talking to people or helping to carry boxes.
 These photos take away the preconceived notion that the PTA is a lot of work and that there’s not a lot of fun involved.
 And it changes the notion of the type of person who gets involved.”

-Many parent groups are successfully using technology to promote involvement.
-At Sierra Vista, parents who sign up get an email when items are added to the PAC website, and the parent group also makes use of an automated phone-calling system to remind parents about upcoming events.
-"We say we look forward to every parent coming, and it's made a big difference," Hanna says.
+Many parent groups take advantange of tech tools to promote involvement.
+At Sierra Vista, parents can sign up to get an email notification when items are added to the PAC website, and the parent group also uses an automated phone-calling system to remind parents about upcoming events.
+“We say we look forward to every parent coming, and it’s made a big difference,” Hanna says.

 Don’t overlook opportunities for personal conversations.
 At Greenwood Elementary in Seattle, a good resource is the school’s social worker, who passes on flyers and reminds parents she works with about upcoming events.
 Other opportunities present themselves on the playground as parents drop off or pick up their children.
 “People sometimes have the connotation of the PTA being a clique or full of overbearing parents,” says PTA copresident Deb Fitzpatrick.
 “And it’s funny.
 Out on the playground, I’ll be talking to a parent and another parent will walk up to me and say, ‘Hi, Prez,’ and then the first parent will ask what that was about and I’ll say I’m the PTA copresident.
 Then that first parent will say, ‘I didn’t think it was like that.’ ”